ndujaLabs/erc721playable/README.md

 to manage mutable and immutable properties of a dragon.
 The limit of this model is that the properties were predefined and a different game could not reuse the same approach.

-We need a generic solution that establish basic rules and is flexible enough to manage most scenarios and make NFT really movable among games.
+Projects like [EverDragons2](https://everdragons2.com), which does not have a ready game right now, need a generic solution that establish basic rules and is flexible enough to manage most scenarios and make NFT really movable among games.
+The same rules can be helpful in any other game, as well as in any platform that can take advantage for managing an array of values in the NFT.

 ## Specification